MuiGoku123432/goParser/Documentation/API.md

 ./goparse-monitor-enhanced -root ./my-project -api-port 8080
 ```

 The API exposes JSON endpoints for status, statistics, file information and control commands as well as a WebSocket stream for real-time events.
+Cross-origin requests are allowed so you can connect to the API from a separate frontend app.

 ## REST Endpoints